-For the full article head over to Data Center Knowledge.
+For the full article check out my Critical Thinking column over at Data Center Knowledge.

 My latest blog over at Verne Global looks at whether it might be time to introduce another KPI or metric into the data centre management lexicon: social worth.